 I am pleased to say that the pastor of St Gertrude's Lutheran Parish in Yekaterinburg -- the city in which the Tsar and family were murdered in the Ipatiev House, on whose site the "Church on the Blood", whose full name is Church on Blood in Honour of All Saints Resplendent in the Russian Land, now stands as mentioned above -- is a "friend" of Past Elder on Facebook.
 Seeing another "Catherine" in the city's name?
 It's there, named at its founding 18 November 1723 after St Catherine, name saint of Catherine I (Yekaterina), Tsarina and wife of then ruling Tsar Peter I the Great, who died 8 February 1725, after which she became ruler like the next Peter and Catherine duo (III and II/the Great).
 St Gertrude's has been there since Day One too.
 Check out their site here and please consider giving them a hand in their wonderful work.

 Kind of all comes full circle, huh?
 That's what's cool about history.
 It makes the circle clearer, sometimes even gives one a clue there is a circle, an interrelation, at all, amid all this stuff of life that otherwise seems like so much dust from the past.
-And it makes our present point clearer, which is why I get into all this stuff.
+And it makes where we are now clearer, which is why I get into all this stuff.

 You wonder what a different world would be now had Alicky listened to Grandma or Nicholas listened to dad.
 Or, if Alicky had decided confessing Lutheran faith was more important than literally anything else.

-Nicholas' and Alexandra's feast day, following ancient custom, is 17 July.
+Nicholas' and Alexandra's feast day, following the church's longstanding custom, is 17 July.